 It is anticipated that individuals will perform all of the hand delineation or CAD drawing on their own.
 However, recognizing that field measuring is generally not accomplished single-handedly, more than one individual may be utilized to produce the drawing.

-- Final submissions must be on standard-sized (24” x 36") HABS, HAER, or HALS Mylar or archival vellum.
+Final submissions must be on standard-sized (24 x 36") HABS, HAER, or HALS Mylar or archival vellum.

-review of Holland Prize submissions for both drawings
+reviews of Holland Prize submissions for both drawings

-and historical reports.
+and historical reports before 1 June.
 Please contact the Holland